 As part of The Lexington Singers’ mission to represent the best of Kentucky outside the Commonwealth, special concert tours beyond our borders have always been important, beginning with concerts in the 1960s in Cincinnati, just across the Ohio River, and the group’s Carnegie Hall debut in New York.
 And The Lexington Singers’ first European tour was during the group’s fifteenth season, in Romania.

-Special concerts in nationally recognized US venues have included a return to Carnegie Hall for a concert in 2000 featuring Gabriel Fauré’s Requiem, and The Lexington Singers’ Kennedy Center debut in 2010 as part of a multi-ensemble performance of Our Lincoln.
+Special concerts in nationally recognized US venues have included a concerts at Carnegie Hall in 2000 featuring Gabriel Fauré’s Requiem and again, and during the 2013-14 season where we premiered The World Beloved: A Bluegrass Mass.
+In 2010 In 2010 The Lexington Singers made our Kennedy Center debut in 2010 as part of a multi-ensemble performance of Our Lincoln.

 The summer of 2007 saw The Lexington Singers touring Brazil, with concerts in some of South America’s most prestigious venues including the Theatro Politheama in Sao Paulo and Candelaria Cathedral in Rio de Janeiro.